Context

 Church and State

-Locke argued against Rober Filmer's biblical justification for absolutism.
-Filmer argues that some are born more equal than others and Locke sees this as a denial of equality.
-This led to efforts to separate the church interests from those of the State.
-However the British Constitution still recognises the Sovereign as head of the Church of England and the Church of Scotland.
+Locke saw this as a denial of equality.
+This led to efforts to separate the interests of the church from those of the state.
+However, the British Constitution still recognizes the sovereign as head of the Church of England and swears an oath to maintain the Church of Scotland.

 No comments: